SUNET/simone-example/README.md

 curl -X PUT --header 'Content-Type: application/json' -d '201' 'http://localhost:8080/sim/api/admin/rs/response/code/global'
 ```

-See <http://localhost:8080/sim/doc/#/rest_admin> for more information about manipulating the feed.
+See <http://localhost:8080/sim/doc/#/rest_admin> for more information about manipulating the REST-API.

 ## Batch load

-There are to options to load SimOne with a batch of orders.
+There are two options to load SimOne with a batch of orders.

-### REST
+### Use the admin REST API

 Load SimOne with information from `etc/orders.txt`